Hilltop House (radio drama)

-Hilltop House was formerly a luxurious hotel in Harpers Ferry, West Virginiia.

 Hilltop House is an American old-time radio soap opera.
 It debuted on November 1, 1937, was replaced by a spinoff, then was re-launched twice, with its final episode coming on July 30, 1957.

 Versions

 Hilltop House is dedicated to the women of America ... the story of a woman who must choose between love and the career of raising other women's children. — Epigraph of program.

 Radio historian Jim Cox wrote in his book, The Great Radio Soap Operas, "Listeners — most of them mothers themselves — related to the tenderness with which this tireless servant went about her tasks."
 A review of the program's premiere episode included the comment, "Both the script and the writing stood out as well above the average serial."

 Hilltop House (1937 - 1941)

 Hilltop Houses stories centered on Bess Johnson and the struggles that she faced as the person in charge of Hilltop House Orphanage.
 Children were integral to the plots, and the stories usually dealt with the youngsters' interactions with adults.
 Financial problems and conflicts between the staff and members of the orphanage's board of directors also arose frequently.
 Sponsored by Palmolive soap, this version was broadcast on both CBS and Mutual beginning on November 1, 1937.
 It left Mutual in 1938 but remained on CBS until March 28, 1941.